Anantha Padmanabha Temple

 Historical | Pilgrimage

 Padmanabha Kshetram and its properties were controlled by Ettuveetil Pillamar under the guidance of Ettara Yogam.
-Later, Marthanda Varma defeated the Pillamar and his cousins took over power.
+Later, Marthanda Varma defeated the Pillamar and his cousins took over the power.
 The temple was renovated majorly by King Marthanda Varma, Maharaja of Travancore in the mid of 17th century.
 Padmanabhaswamy is the tutelary deity of the royal family of Travancore.
 The titular Maharaja of Travancore, Moolam Thirunal Rama Varma, is the trustee of the temple.

-The temple has an impressive 100 feet gopuram.
 Only Hindus are permitted inside the temple.
-Men should remove clothes above waist, no pants for men or churidhar for women.
+Men should remove clothes above the waist, no pants for men, or churidar for women.
 Dhotis can be borrowed at the locker room for Rs.
 15.

 Timings: 3.30 AM - 4.15 AM, 5:15AM - 6.15 AM, 8.30 AM - 11 AM, 12 PM- 12.15 PM, 5 PM - 6.30 PM, & 7 PM - 7.20 PM